 Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.
 Mobile phones will not be used during lessons or formal school time.
 The sending of abusive or inappropriate text messages is forbidden.
-Staff will only use the school phone when contact with pupils is required.
+Staff will only use the school phone when contact with pupils or their family is required (this is waived in an emergency when staff are off school property.
+Whilst contact via the school is preferable, if this is not feasible then contact can be made via a member of staff's mobile phone.
+When this happens, the event must be logged with the e-safety coordinator.)